matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 And when my wife goes to bed at 9pm, it's showtime!
 Put on three hours of Star Trek, First commercial: the aforementioned half-sleeve of cookies.
 Next break, fruit.
-Next break, peanut butter an jelly sandwich.
+Next break, peanut butter and jelly sandwich.
 Next break, crackers.
 Next break, ice cream.
 And on, and on, and on.

 I do not mean to belittle anyone who has an actual medical diagnosis of